visprex/visprex/README.md

 ## Getting Started

 ### Loading your dataset
-Your data is procecced entirely in your browser without sending your data to any servers.
-Only network calls this application has are those downloading example datasets from public buckets.
+Your data is processed entirely in your browser without sending your data to any backend servers.
+The only network calls this application makes are for downloading example datasets from public sources.

-Once you upload your CSV file, it will automatically parse your data into either `Categorical` or `Numerical` types
+Once you load your CSV file, it will automatically parse your data into either `Categorical` or `Numerical` types

 ![schema](https://github.com/user-attachments/assets/d526dfb9-adc6-4028-8b1d-71d96780a7ba)